 The following are commonly asked questions regarding the University of Puget Sound (the “university”) Work Schedules Policy.
 Please click on the question to be directed to the relevant policy section.

-The operating requirements of a staff member’s department are the primary consideration in establishing work schedules and requiring overtime and, on occasion, advance notice of changes in schedules or the need to work overtime may not be given.
+A staff member’s department's operating requirements are the primary consideration in establishing work schedules and requiring overtime.
+On occasion, advance notice of changes in schedules or the need to work overtime may not be given.
 Supervisors establish and inform a staff member of specific work schedules, including normal starting times, break times, meal periods, and ending times.
 Supervisors have the authority to rearrange work schedules to meet the operating needs of the department.
 This might include changing the schedule, requiring overtime, or reducing work hours.
-Supervisors should try to give a staff member as much advance notice as possible when work schedules must be changed so that a staff member can make personal arrangements to meet the new scheduling requirements.
+Supervisors should try to give a staff member as much advance notice as possible when work schedules must be changed to make personal arrangements to meet the new scheduling requirements.

-Supervisors of individuals employed in nine-, ten- or eleven-month positions should ensure that earned vacation hours are used during a staff member's scheduled work months (see the Vacation Leave policy).
-Vacation leave for a part-time staff member may not be used to extend the number of approved workdays/workweeks or to provide monetary compensation in lieu of time off at the conclusion of the nine-, ten- or eleven-month period.
+Supervisors of individuals employed in nine-, to ten- or eleven-month positions should ensure that earned vacation hours are used during a staff member's scheduled work months (see the Vacation Leave policy).
+Vacation leave for a part-time staff member may not be used to extend the number of approved workdays/workweeks or provide monetary compensation in lieu of time off after the nine-, to ten- or eleven-month period.

-In consultation with the president/president’s cabinet, the executive vice president and chief financial officer determines the university’s timekeeping system of record and approves exceptions to using it to enter/record time.
+In consultation with the president/president’s cabinet, the executive vice president and the chief financial officer determine the university’s timekeeping system of record and approves exceptions to using it to enter/record time.

 Staff members are expected to enter time worked and/or exception hours in the university’s timekeeping system of record by the established due date for each pay period.